Overview

 Course Description

 Every step in policymaking relies on data.
-This course introduces students to data management, wrangling, and visualization as well as the technical tools necessary to do such work in an open and reproducible fashion.
+This course introduces students to data management, wrangling, communication, and visualization in the context of public policy, public administration, and behavioral science as well as the technical tools necessary to do such work in an open and reproducible fashion.

 Expanded Description

 Data preprocessing, wrangling, and management often consumes a large fraction of the time spent doing quantitative data analysis in public administration, public policy, and behavioral science research.
 Yet these topics frequently do not receive regular attention in methodological courses that focus on statistical inference.
-This class introduces students to the technical tools necessary to do these tasks in an open and reproducible fashion suitable for modern computational data workflows.
+This class introduces students to the technical tools necessary to do these tasks in an open and reproducible fashion suitable for modern computational data workflows in the public sector.
 Throughout the course of the semester, students will learn the principles and practice of conducting reproducible quantitative research, including readable programming and coding, version control, methods of documentation, data storage, workflow management, and exploratory data visualization.
 A variety of relevant open technical software tools will be introduced and used, including but not limited to R (and RStudio), git (and github), markdown, and a variety of helper programs to tie things together.
+Special attention will be paid to data frequently used in public policy, public administration, and behavioral science.

 Prerequisites